shreesha345/shreesha345/README.md

 - 🔭 I’m currently working on `Something Intresting`.

-- 🌱 I’m currently learning `Machine learning`
+- 🌱 I’m currently learning `Full Stack Developement`

-- 👯 I’m looking to collaborate for `with some beautiful projects`
+- 👯 I’m looking to collaborate for `with some beautiful open-Source projects`

-- 🤔 I’m looking for help with `Competitive Programming`

-- 🤔 I’m also a `ethical hacking`
+- 🤔 I’m also a `python Dev`

 - 🤔 love to play `football` ⚽🦶

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything, Except Chemistry :sweat_smile:

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: